-Chinese Community Center’s mission is to bridge East and West by enriching families with educational, cultural, and social service programs.
-Founded in 1979 as a language school, we are now a comprehensive social service agency serving thousands of families annually especially those consisting of immigrants, refugees, limited English proficient, and low-to moderate income individuals.
+The Chinese Community Center’s mission is to bridge East and West by enriching families through educational, cultural, and social service programs.
+Founded in 1979 as a language school, we are now a comprehensive social service agency serving thousands of families annually, especially those consisting of immigrants, refugees, individuals with limited English proficiency, and low- to moderate-income individuals.
 Our special distinctions include being a United Way of Greater Houston agency, a LISC Financial Opportunity Center, a HUD-approved Housing Counseling Agency, and a NAEYC-accredited Child Development Center.

 All volunteers should be 18 years of age and up.
 For more information on our programs, please click below to expand the program details: